flexera-public/policy_templates/operational/aws/total_instance_hours/README.md

 ## What It Does

 This Policy Template leverages Flexera CCO APIs to produce a stacked bar chart showing Total Instance Hours for AWS Instance Families used per month for the last 12 months.
-This policy allows the user to specify a *Region* to filter results by, and will email the user specified in *Email addresses to notify*.
+The data feeding this chart can be filtered by AWS region or Flexera Billing Center if desired.
+Optionally, the result can be emailed.

 ## How It Works